-You will understand how decisions on what is communicated, using which platforms and through which medium, impact on our lives and our understanding of the world.
+You will learn how decisions are made on what is communicated, how media forms and industry structures shape those messages, and how this impacts our lives and understanding of the world.

-Media studies is geared towards creating flexible and critical thinkers and makers who are equipped to become digitally literate, politically-engaged citizens.
+Media studies will help you become a flexible and critical thinker and maker, equipped to be a digitally literate, politically-engaged citizen.

-During your study you will have the opportunity for hands-on experience in pre-production, filming and post-production using industry-standard software in digital media labs.
+During your study you will have the opportunity for hands-on experience in creating digital media using industry-standard equipment and software.

-You will couple these hands-on skills with creative ways of employing media texts in meaning-creation.
-You learn how society and the media interact, how to help interpret the media world for clients and how to work within media-related jobs.
+You'll combine these hands-on production skills with creative ways of employing media texts in meaning-creation.
+You’ll also gain an understanding of how media influences society and culture.
+You’ll learn how to help interpret the media world for clients and how to work within media-related jobs.

-As part of your study you will produce a diverse range of media projects including:
+As part of your study you will produce a diverse range of media including: